Unit 2 Ferry Wharf

 What are the biggest differences in your current role compared to your corporate, Big-4 experiences?

-A big difference is the variety in different functions and tasks.
-At EY, I managed to achieve this more than the average employee but, realistically, my core audit role was very repetitive - the same regulatory docs/standard forms to fill in for each client, the same audit procedures usually performed, etc. Now pretty much everything I’m doing is 1) new to me and 2) building something from scratch for the company.
+A big difference is a variety of different functions and tasks.
+At EY, I managed to achieve this more than the average employee but, realistically, my core audit role was very repetitive – the same regulatory docs/standard forms to fill in for each client, the same audit procedures usually performed, etc. Now pretty much everything I’m doing is 1) new to me and 2) building something from scratch for the company.
 It’s very exciting but also very difficult.
-It’ll be good to move from everything being new and scrappy getting stuff done to being able to iterate and improve on processes.
+It’ll be good to move from everything being new and scrappy getting stuff done to be able to iterate and improve on processes.

 Another difference is the lack of structure.
 It’s good because it gives others and me the ability to create.
 But bad because it’s harder than when someone or something just tells you how things are supposed to be done.